bor0/gidti/manuscript/appendix-c.md

 # Appendix C: IO, Codegen targets, compilation, and FFI

-This section is mostly relevant to programmers that have experience with programming languages such as C, Haskell, JavaScript.
+This section is most relevant to programmers that have experience with programming languages such as C, Haskell, JavaScript.
 It will demonstrate how Idris can interact with the outside world (IO) and these programming languages.

-In the following examples we will see how we can compile Idris code.
+In the following examples, we will see how we can compile Idris code.
 A given program in Idris can be compiled to a binary executable or a back-end for some other programming language.
 If we decide to compile to a binary executable, then the C back-end will be used by default.

 ## IO

 IO stands for Input/Output.
 Examples of a few IO operations are: write to a disk file, talk to a network computer, launch rockets.

-Functions can be roughly categorized in two parts: **pure** and **impure**.
+Functions can be roughly categorized into two parts: **pure** and **impure**.

 1. Pure functions are functions that will produce the same result every time they are called
-1. Impure functions are functions that might return different result on a function call
+1. Impure functions are functions that might return a different result on a function call

 An example of a pure function is {$$}f(x) = x + 1{/$$}.
 An example of an impure function is {$$}f(x) = \text{launch} \ x \ \text{rockets}{/$$}.
 Since this function causes side-effects, sometimes the launch of the rockets may not be successful (e.g. the case where we have no more rockets to launch).